MilesMcBain/deplearning/README.md

    * Analysing a file argument or all files below a root folder argument.
    * A prompt to automatically update and installed required dependencies.
-   * Estimation of time until code run based on analysis recursive dependencies.
+   * Estimation of time until code can run based on analysis of recursive dependencies.